-We primarily evaluate the \qgxt model proposed in Section~\ref{sec:model}.
-To assess the effect of model size, we compare two different sizes of the underlying T5 model: Base (220 million parameters) and 3B (3 billion parameters).
-We also evaluate the \qg component individually, treating any example where no output is provided as incorrect when computing accuracy.
+For \qgxt, to assess the effect of model size, we compare two sizes of the underlying T5 model: Base (220 million parameters) and 3B (3 billion parameters).
+To evaluate \qg individually, we treat any example where no output is provided as incorrect when computing accuracy.

-We compare \qgxt to two families of baseline approaches described in Figure~\ref{fig:combined_fig}.
-First, for general-purpose models, we consider T5~\cite{raffel2019exploring} in both Base and 3B sizes.
-T5 is a large pre-trained seq2seq model which achieves state-of-the-art results across many NLP tasks.
+We select strong approaches from prior work that have performed well in at least one setting.
+We group them into two families of approaches described in Figure~\ref{fig:challenge}.
+First, for general-purpose models that have shown strong ability to handle natural language variation, we consider T5, a pre-trained seq2seq model, in both Base and 3B sizes.

-Second, for specialized methods with strong compositional bias, we consider approaches that have been developed for \textsc{SCAN}.
-Some previous works on SCAN require task-specific information such as the mapping of atoms \cite{lake2019compositional,gordon2019permutation} or a grammar mimicking the training data \cite{nye2020learning}, and as such are difficult to adapt to non-synthetic datasets.
-Among the works that do not need task-specific resources, we evaluate the two models with publicly available code: Syntactic Attention~\cite{russin2019compositional} and CGPS~\cite{li2019compositional}.
+Second, for specialized methods with strong compositional biases, we consider approaches that have been developed for \textsc{SCAN}.
+Some previous approaches for SCAN require task-specific information such as the mapping of atoms \cite{lake2019compositional,gordon2019permutation} or a grammar mimicking the training data \cite{nye2020learning}, and as such are difficult to adapt to non-synthetic datasets.
+Among the approaches that do not need task-specific resources, we evaluate two models with publicly available code: Syntactic Attention~\cite{russin2019compositional} and CGPS~\cite{li2019compositional}.
 We report results on SCAN from the original papers as well as new results on our proposed data splits.